Paulette Church, Director

 - Strictly noncredit (not for college credit)

-- Classes typically take place at FLC
+- Classes take place on FLC campus, and sometimes off-campus.

 - No tests, graded papers, or mandatory attendance